xarray logo

 Reflecting on Xarray’s first development grant

-Thursday, June 9th, 2022 (almost 2 years ago)
+Thursday, June 9th, 2022 (over 2 years ago)

 In early 2020, we submitted a proposal to the Chan Zuckerberg Initiative’s (CZI) Essential Open Source Software for Science (EOSS) grant program.
 The goal of the proposal was to accelerate progress on key parts of our roadmap, providing dedicated support to augment regular volunteer contributions, enabling work on issues that are often too large to tackle by through volunteer-only contributions.
 The proposal was funded in late 2020 and our team spent the last year and a half working on a handful of new features and complex internal refactors.
 Having just closed out the grant, this blog post takes a look at what we proposed and how the development turned out.